maplebird/url_lookup/README.md

 This will delete any new docker images or running containers (with the exception of public `mysql` and `golang` images)

-### If you have a running MySQL server on your server/workstation
+### Run MySQL on non-standard port

 You can set test environment to spawn a database container on a non-standard port and have the server container automatically connect to it.

-To do this, just set this environment variable in the same shell session:
+To do this, just set this environment variable before running `wrapper.sh`:

 ```bash
 export URL_LOOKUP_DBPORT=3307